- Develop both intellectual and professional skills for leadership roles in the public history, heritage and cultural industries

-You’ll undertake a work placement in a public history or heritage-related organisation, go on frequent field trips and undertake employer-led projects.
+You’ll undertake a work-based consultancies in a public history or heritage-related organisation, go on frequent field trips and undertake employer-led projects.

 Employability skills are embedded in every aspect of the course, so you will benefit from practical training in areas such as heritage management, audience research, policy writing, fundraising, curation – including digital curation – marketing and communication.

 At the same time, you will explore advanced academic and conceptual debates around public history and heritage.
 The MA culminates in a research-based dissertation on a relevant theme of your choice.

 Projects to bring the past to life

 There is the chance for you to undertake wide-ranging projects on behalf of arts and heritage organisations.
 You will work to ‘live briefs’ set by employers which reflect current opportunities and pressures within the sector.